schibsted/strongbox/README.md

   <a href="https://snyk.io/test/github/schibsted/strongbox"><img src="https://snyk.io/test/github/schibsted/strongbox/badge.svg" alt="Known Vulnerabilities" data-canonical-src="https://snyk.io/test/github/schibsted/strongbox" style="max-width:100%;"></a>
 </p>

-**April 28, 2021: Strongbox will be affected by the [Bintray Sunset](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/).
-Changes are tracked in [#91](https://github.com/schibsted/strongbox/issues/91)**

-**March 2019: Strongbox is in low maintenance mode; it will continue to receive minor updates, but we recommended new users to check out [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) (which was launched after Strongbox was open sourced), as well as [HashiCorp Vault](https://www.vaultproject.io/).**
+**May 2021: Strongbox should be considered deprecated (it will continue to receive minor updates).
+We recommended to check out [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) (which was launched after Strongbox was open sourced), as well as [HashiCorp Vault](https://www.vaultproject.io/).
+Changes related to the [Bintray Sunset](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) is covered in [#91](https://github.com/schibsted/strongbox/issues/91).**

 Strongbox is a CLI/GUI and SDK to manage, store, and retrieve secrets (access tokens, encryption keys, private certificates, etc).
 Strongbox is a client-side convenience layer on top of AWS KMS, DynamoDB and IAM.
 It manages the AWS resources for you and configure them in a secure way.